Need help? Rather speak to a person? Call 0800 044 3194 or click here to complete the form below and we’ll call you

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

-Can I go Bankrupt if I am a Doctor
+Can you go Bankrupt if you are a Medical Doctor?

 If you are a medical doctor in England & Wales it is possible for you to go Bankrupt and continue to practice.
 You will not be automatically suspended from the General Medical Council (GMC).

 If you are a doctor in an NHS practice you are likely to be employed by a local Primary Care Trust.
 If you declare yourself bankrupt then under the terms of your employment the Trust may have the right to terminate your contract.

 The Trust will consider the circumstances on a case-by-case basis.
 The decision will normally ultimately lie with the Trust Chief Executive.
 Given this you should speak to the Chief Executive about your intentions first.
 You must get their agreement not terminate your contract if you went through the bankruptcy process.

 BE Tip: If you are an NHS GP trading as a Limited company either alone or with other doctors you must take advice before declaring bankruptcy.
 You would have to resign as a director of the company for the period of your bankruptcy.

 If you are working in private practice your terms of employment are agreed between you and your patients.
 As such it is unlikely that you will decide to terminate these agreements if you go bankrupt.

 This will cause a problem if you are the only director.
 In this situation a new director will have to be appointed to manage the business while you are Bankrupt.

 BMD Tip: The Medical equipment owned by a doctor for use in their practice is considered to be Tools of Trade.
 As such they are exempt assets and cannot be claimed by the Official Receiver in bankruptcy.